 about 80% of your stomach.
 Your surgeon will do the procedure while viewing the images

 on a TV screen in the operating room.

 This surgery takes out the part of your stomach that curves outward, called the fundus.

 After the fundus is taken out, your surgeon will close the rest of your stomach into

 a tube shape that looks like a banana or the sleeve of your shirt, hence the name

 "sleeve gastrectomy."
-Because you will have a much smaller stomach, you will fill
+Because you'll have a much smaller stomach, you'll fill up quickly

 LSG surgery takes about 2 hours.
 Most people stay in the hospital for about 2 days